-CAS number: Not available.
+CAS number: 1239902-45-4.

-Basis for action: The PMN states that the use of the substance will be as hydrogen sulfide scavenger in oil and gas applications.
-Based on the physical/ chemical properties of the PMN substance and SAR analysis of test data on the PMN substance and analogous substances, EPA has identified concerns for irritation, sensitization, mutagenicity, carcinogenicity, and aquatic toxicity if the chemical substance is used in ways other than as intended by the PMN submitter.
+Basis for action: The PMN states that the generic (non-confidential) use of the the generic (non-confidential) use of the substance will be used as a pigment in exterior paints and plastics.
+Based on the physical/chemical properties of the PMN substance and SAR analysis of test data on the PMN substance and analogous substances, EPA has identified concerns for lung effects and neurotoxicity if the chemical substance is used in ways other than as intended by the PMN submitter.
 Other conditions of use of the PMN substance that EPA intends to assess before they occur include the following: